adrian-kalinin/landing-starter/README.md

 # Nuxt Minimal Starter

-This a marketing website template for a SaaS project, it contains a landing page and a blog system.
+This a landing page starter for a SaaS project.

 Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.